Contributing

 YAML frontmatter at the top of the file with:

-• title: Page title in sentence case (used for SEO metadata)
+• title: Page title in sentence case (used for the page's title)

 2. 2